Dariusz Jemielniak: Career

 A visiting scholar at the Cornell University (2004–2005) Harvard University (2007, 2015–2016, 2019–2020), University of California Berkeley (2008), Harvard Law School (2011–2012), Massachusetts Institute of Technology (2015–2016, 2019–2020), Universidad Complutense de Madrid (2019), and others.
-Jemielniak received scholarships from, among others, Collegium Invisibile (1998), Foundation for Polish Science (2000-2001), Fulbright Program (2004), Kosciuszko Foundation (2007), as well as a scholarship for outstanding young scholars of the Polish Ministry of Science and Higher Education (2009), the academic scholarship from Polityka (2009), team award from the Ministry of Science and Higher Education for dodactic work (2009), individual award of the Minister of Science and Higher Education for his post-doctoral work (2010).
+Jemielniak received scholarships from, among others, Collegium Invisibile (1998), Foundation for Polish Science (2000-2001), Fulbright Program (2004), Kosciuszko Foundation (2007), as well as a scholarship for outstanding young scholars of the Polish Ministry of Science and Higher Education (2009), the academic scholarship from Polityka (2009), team award from the Ministry of Science and Higher Education for didactic work (2009), individual award of the Minister of Science and Higher Education for his post-doctoral work (2010).
 He was awarded the Medal of the Commission of National Education (2010) and the Mobility Plus scholarship from the Ministry of Science and Higher Education (2011).
 In 2018, he received the bronze Cross of Merit.
 In 2015, he received the Dorothy Lee Award from Media Ecology Association.
 In 2016, he received the academic excellence award from the President of Polish Academy of Sciences.
 In 2020, he received the academic merit award from Polish Prime Minister.

 Since 2011, Jemielniak has been a non-paid member of the board of the Copernicus Science Centre in Warsaw.
 Since 2002 he has been a non-paid program board member at Nida Foundation, supporting English education of teachers in small towns and villages.
 Since 2016, he has been supporting the Equality Parade (Warsaw) and has been the honorary committee member.
 In 1998–2004, he was an ED of Collegium Invisibile, one of several non-profits created by the Open Society Foundations to foster social sciences and humanities excellence in post-Soviet regions.

 He has researched and published books in the field of work-space studies about IT professionals and other knowledge workers.
 He has also published articles on organisational changes in higher education facilities and is an active participant in the debate on the reform of higher education in Poland.
 An experienced ethnographer and digital ethnographer, more recently he has been doing social data science, and advocating mixing digital ethnography with data science.
 He devised a mixed-method of Thick Big Data, described in a book published in 2020 by Oxford University Press.